Psychoanalysis Under Occupation

 Winner of the Best Academic Book Award at the Palestine Book Awards 2022.

 "If you’re looking for another book on victims of apartheid-induced trauma or a psychoanalysis of occupation, this is not it.
 Instead, Lara Sheehi and Stephen Sheehi have written a brilliant, insurgent work of decolonial theory and practice that centers the labor of Palestinian clinicians and their patients seeking to restore and sustain a sense of self, community, cultural integrity, and ‘presence’ under the violence of settler colonialism.
 Building on and moving beyond Frantz Fanon, the authors understand the project of psychoanalysis in Palestine is not adjustment but resistance, liberation, and ultimately decolonization."

 Robin D. G. Kelley, author of Freedom Dreams: The Black Radical Imagination

 "How must one deal with the mental suffering of Palestinian patients?
-Based on an exhaustive analysis of the work of clinicians in Palestine, Stephen Sheehi and Lara Sheehi reject the paradigms of trauma and resilience, make the thought-provoking argument that these patients’ psychic life cannot be reduced to their experience of settler-colonialism’s violence, and assert that their subjectivities remain open to desire, emancipation, and the will to live."
+Based on an exhaustive analysis of the work of clinicians in Palestine, Lara Sheehi and Stephen Sheehi reject the paradigms of trauma and resilience, make the thought-provoking argument that these patients’ psychic life cannot be reduced to their experience of settler colonialism’s violence, and assert that their subjectivities remain open to desire, emancipation, and the will to live."